vlucinda/Python-for-Data-Code-Lou/README.md

 # Python-for-Data-Code-Lou

-First, a thank you to
+First, a thank you to our wonderful mentors who always welcomed questions and were generous with encouragement.
+I am optimistic about my ability to learn thanks to my time with you.

 Description of Project